PalisadoesFoundation/pattoo/docs/contributing.rst

 ----------

 ``virtualenv`` is a tool to create isolated Python environments.
 It creates an environment that has its own installation directories, that doesn’t share libraries with other virtualenv environments nor does it access the globally installed libraries either.

-The ``pattoo`` project's makefile wil automatically set up a makefile for you once you have virutalenv installed globally.
+* The ``pattoo`` project's ``makefile`` will automatically set up a ``makefile`` for you once you have virutalenv installed globally.
-All dependencies that ``pattoo`` requires, aside from pip and virtualenv itself, will be installed to this virtual env.
+* All dependencies that ``pattoo`` requires, aside from ``pip`` and ``virtualenv`` itself, will be installed to this virtual env.
-The makefile will run commands such as ``nosetests`` from the virtual env.
+* The makefile will run commands such as ``nosetests`` from the virtual env.
 If you wish to run these commands manually, run them as ``venv/bin/nosetests`` as they would not have been installed to your machine globally.

 Makefile
 --------